 Organizations around the globe are using ISO 50001-certified energy management systems (EnMS) to achieve energy, economic, and sustainability benefits that boost competitiveness.
 ISO 50001 offers a transparent, business-friendly way to align corporate goals with national climate and energy goals.

 Energy Management Working Group (EMWG) member governments leverage their resources and take collective action to accelerate ISO 50001 adoption around the globe.
-Participating governments include Argentina, Australia, Canada [lead], Chile, China, Denmark, the European Commission, Germany, India, Indonesia, Japan, Korea, Mexico, Saudi Arabia, South Africa, Sweden, United Arab Emirates, and the United States [lead].
+Participating governments include Argentina, Australia, Canada [lead], Chile, China, Denmark, the European Commission, Germany, India, Indonesia, Japan, Korea, Mexico, Saudi Arabia, South Africa, United Arab Emirates, and the United States [lead].
 The United Nations Industrial Development Organization (UNIDO) serves as the Operating Agent for the EMWG.

 By sharing their knowledge, expertise, and experience, the EMWG and its partners:

 The EMWG engages private industry, non-government organizations (NGOs), standards and accreditation bodies, and regional energy efficiency programs to combine strengths and support cohesive national and regional energy and climate strategies.
 Partnerships with organizations such as ISO and UNIDO also strengthen the EMWG’s focus on quality implementation of EnMS and ISO 50001, the international energy management standard.